Optional Practical Training

-OPT is intended for students to gain real employment experiences in their chosen profession for a period of 12 months at every level.
-It must be recommended by your DSO/International Student Advisor and approved by the USCIS.
-When your application is approved, an Employment Authorization Document (EAD card) is issued to you for the duration of your OPT.
+A job offer is not required to apply for OPT.
+However, it must be recommended by your DSO/International Student Advisor and approved by USCIS.
+If your application is approved, an Employment Authorization Document (EAD card) is issued to you for the duration of your OPT.

-Enrolled as full-time for nine (9) consecutive months.
+- Enrolled as full-time for nine (9) consecutive months.

-Be in valid F-1 status including valid passport and SEVIS I-20.
+- Be in valid F-1 status including valid passport and SEVIS I-20.

-Be in good academic standing.
+- Be in good academic standing.

-Important Note: You can only begin employment upon receiving your Employment Authorization Document (EAD)
+Important Note: You can only begin employment upon receiving your Employment Authorization Document (EAD) from USCIS.

 Planning your OPT Application